 Service your Mac laptop battery

 MacBook, MacBook Air, and MacBook Pro computers with built-in batteries should only have their batteries replaced by an Apple Authorized Service Provider, Apple Store, or an Independent Repair Provider that uses genuine Apple parts.
 Repairs performed by untrained individuals or using non-genuine Apple parts could damage your equipment, and such damage is not covered by warranty.
 Genuine Apple parts are also available for out-of-warranty repairs through Self Service Repair.

 Independent Repair Providers have access to genuine Apple parts, tools, training, service guides, diagnostics, and resources.
 Repairs by Independent Repair Providers are not covered by Apple's warranty or AppleCare plans, but might be covered by the provider's own repair warranty.
 Self Service Repair provides access to genuine Apple parts, tools, and repair manuals so that customers experienced with the complexities of repairing electronic devices can perform their own out-of-warranty repair.
 Self Service Repair is currently available in the United States for specific models of Mac computers introduced in 2020 or later.
 To view repair manuals and order parts for eligible models, go to the Self Service Repair page.

 Understand battery warranty information

 Your Apple One Year Limited Warranty includes replacement coverage for a defective battery.
-If you purchased an AppleCare Protection Plan for your Mac notebook, Apple will replace the notebook battery at no charge if it retains less than 80 percent of its original capacity.
+If you purchased an AppleCare Protection Plan for your Mac laptop, Apple will replace the laptop battery at no charge if it retains less than 80 percent of its original capacity.
 If you don't have coverage, you can have the battery replaced for a fee.

 Learn more about the batteries used in Apple products.